sbachinin/bracketry/README.md

 `entryStatus`

-Any value that you provided as "entry_status" for a current contestant (`contestants[id].entry_status`).
-Can be undefined if you didn't provide "entry_status" for a current contestant.
+Any value that you provided as "entryStatus" for a current contestant (`contestants[id].entryStatus`).
+Can be undefined if you didn't provide "entryStatus" for a current contestant.

 `context`